Reviews

 Image credit: Lenovo

 The ThinkPad X1 Yoga Gen 6 uses an LG display with model number LP140WU1-SPB1.
-It is a 14-inch custom display with a resolution of 1920 x 1200.
-This display supports NTSC-C color gamut, anti-harmful blue light, HDR video streaming, and a maximum brightness of 418nit in SDR mode.
-Furthermore, its contrast ratio is close to 1700:1.
-The screen’s native Gamma is 2.23, while the native color temperature is 6800K.
+It is a 14-inch custom monitor with a resolution of 1920 x 1200.
+The monitor supports the NTSC-C color gamut, anti-harmful blue light, and HDR video streaming, with a maximum brightness of 418 nits in SDR mode.
+It has a contrast ratio of close to 1700:1.
+The screen’s native gamma is 2.23, while the native color temperature is 6800K.

-After color correction according to the sRGB color standard, the color gamut is 97.8% sRGB, 72% Adobe RGB, and 73% DCI-P3.
-When comparing with the sRGB standard, except for blue, DeltaE value, color temperature, gamma, and gray balance of other colors are perfect.
-When compared to the NTSC-C standard. all indicators are perfect.
-From these, we can safely say that the screen is very comfortable to use with Windows.
+The color gamut is 97.8% sRGB, 72% Adobe RGB, and 73% DCI-P3 when color-corrected to the sRGB color standard.
+The DeltaE, color temperature, gamma, and grayscale balance are perfect for all colors except blue when compared to the sRGB standard.
+Compared to the NTSC-C standard, all indicators are perfect.
+We can say that this screen is very comfortable to use on the Windows OS.

 On the keyboard end, the first thing you will notice is that it has the same color as the body.
 The silver-gray polished ThinkPad logo gives the palm rest a qualitative leap forward.
 Compared to the complicated color scheme on the palmrest of the 5th-generation model, the texture of the palmrest of the sixth-generation model is a significant improvement in design.

 Interestingly, the keycaps are also made of metal, but they are well-polished and offer a very smooth feel.
-Furthermore, Lenovo re-introduced the fingerprint sensor, which is integrated into the power button.
+Furthermore, Lenovo has also reintroduced the fingerprint sensor, which is integrated into the power button.
 Compared to the previous fingerprint reader that was placed under the keyboard, this design is much easier to access.

-There is plenty of space for the fingerprint sensor on the right side of the device; however, the company chooses to place it with the power button.
-This means that in tablet mode, the user has to lift the screen up to be able to access the fingerprint sensor.
-Whether you are unlocking the device or need to do a biometric authentication, you will have to lift up the screen.
+There is plenty of space for the fingerprint sensor on the right side of the device.
+However, the company chooses to place it with the power button.
+This means that in tablet mode, the user has to lift the screen to access the fingerprint sensor.
+Whether you are unlocking the device or need to perform biometric authentication, you will need to lift the screen to access it.
 This is not entirely thoughtful of Lenovo.

 The FnLock, F1, and CapsLock keys on the keyboard have status lights.
-F1 and CapsLock’s status lights are in the upper right corner.
+The status lights for F1 and CapsLock are located in the upper right corner.

 X1 Yoga Gen 6 keyboard